Alcohol Misuse and DependenceSkip to the navigation

 For Family and Friends

 If someone close to you has had a drinking problem, you know how hard it can be.
-You know how living or dealing with someone who abuses or is dependent on alcohol can change and even destroy your life.
+You know how living or dealing with someone who misuses or is dependent on alcohol can change and even destroy your life.
 You're an important part of your loved one's treatment and recovery.
 Your emotions and life may change too, and taking care of yourself is also important.

 It can be very hard to live with a family member who has a drinking problem.
 It's best not to try to control, excuse, or cover up the person's drinking.
 Instead, encourage your family member to seek treatment.
 Find a good time to talk to the person.